-5. MANAGEMENT FOR SAFETY
+5. SAFETY MANAGEMENT

-MANAGEMENT FOR SAFETY
+SAFETY MANAGEMENT SYSTEM

-5.1.
-'Management for safety' is the term used for the measures required to ensure that an acceptable level of safety is maintained throughout the lifetime of a nuclear power plant, including decommissioning.
-The managementfor safety should [CR17] comprise [CR18] include those arrangements made by the operating organization that are needed to promote a strong safety culture and to achieve and maintain good | [CR19] safety performance.
-It is the management's responsibility to recognize the safety significance of the organization's activities.

-5.2.
-It should be clearly understood that management for safety is not separate from or complementary to other business activities of the operating organization.
-Management for safety should be an integral component of the management of the entire organization; in effect the safety significance of the operating organization's activities should be understood and recognized and the plant's safety given the utmost priority overriding, the demands of production and project schedules.
-[CR20]

-5.3.
-The mManagement for safety should comprise such organizational elements as: definition of safety policy; identification of the main responsibilities, competences and activities that are needed to ensure safety; arrangements to ensure that the required activities are implemented safely; monitoring of managementfor safety plans and improvements of safety performance on the basis of lessons learned at the plant concerned and at other plants.
-In addition, the managementfor safety should set up the framework that will enable individuals involved in plant activities to carry out their tasks safely and successfully.

-5.4.
-The principles of_management for safety should be broadly applied through all organizational structures.
-Thus, the practices described for the operating organization at the corporate level should be applied, where relevant, to other organizational structures with delegated authority to carry out functions on behalf of the operating organization.

-5.5.
-In order to maintain high effectiveness of management for safety at the plant, the operating organization should ensure a very high level of commitment to safety.
-The starting point for management for safety is the involvement of top managers in all organizational structures.
+- 5.1.
+'Safety management' is the term used for the measures required to ensure that an acceptable level of safety is maintained throughout the lifetime of a nuclear power plant, including decommissioning.
+The safety management system should comprise those arrangements made by the operating organization that are needed to promote a strong safety culture and to achieve and maintain good safety performance.
+It is the management's responsibility to recognize the safety significance of the organization's activities. - 5.2.
+It should be clearly understood that safety management is not separate from or complementary to other business activities of the operating organization.
+Safety management should be an integral component of the management of the entire organization; in effect the safety significance of the operating organization's activities should be understood and recognized and the plant's safety given the utmost priority overriding, if necessary, the demands of production and project schedules. - 5.3.
+The safety management system should comprise such organizational elements as: definition of safety policy; identification of the main responsibilities, competences and activities that are needed to ensure safety; arrangements to ensure that the required activities are implemented safely; monitoring of safety management plans and improvements of safety performance on the basis of lessons learned at the plant concerned and at other plants.
+In addition, the safety management system should set up the framework that will enable individuals involved in plant activities to carry out their tasks safely and successfully. - 5.4.
+The principles of safety management should be broadly applied through all organizational structures.
+Thus, the practices described for the operating organization at the corporate level should be applied, where relevant, to other organizational structures with delegated authority to carry out functions on behalf of the operating organization. - 5.5.
+In order to maintain high effectiveness of safety management at the plant, the operating organization should ensure a very high level of commitment to safety.
+The starting point for safety management is the involvement of top managers in all organizational structures.
 The lead in safety matters should come from the highest levels of management.
-Their safety policy and attitudes should be of the highest standard, and should permeate the operating organization at every level and extend to other organizations performing delegated tasks.
+Their safety policies and attitudes should be of the highest standard, and should permeate the operating organization at every level and extend to other organizations performing delegated tasks.
 There can be no complacency at any level about the continuous attention demanded by safety.
-Management for safety should imply a learning attitude to safety matters and the open exchange of information both upwards and downwards within the organization.
-Additional information on the management for safety can be found in Ref.[85].
+Safety management should imply a learning attitude to safety matters and the open exchange of information both upwards and downwards within the organization.
+Additional information on the safety management system can be found in Ref.
+[5].

-5.5.A The operating organization should consider the risks associated with lowprobability, high-consequence events that could lead to core damage or spread radioactive contamination outside the plant.